jackyzha0/quartz/content/notes/11-orientation sensors-2.md

 		- Elapsed time
 - Used in all kinds of navigation (Marine, Aerial, Car, Robot, Pedestrian, .. )

+> [!INFO] guessing where you are based on you previous movements

 - Starting with a reference point (known position)
 - Detect relative movements